What are the differences between wage data and average annual pay?

 Wages (available on this website) for the Occupational Employment Statistics (OES) survey are straight-time, gross pay, exclusive of premium pay.
 Base rate; cost-of-living allowances; guaranteed pay; hazardous-duty pay; incentive pay, including commissions and production bonuses; and tips are included.
 Excluded are overtime pay, severance pay, shift differentials, non- production bonuses, employer cost for supplementary benefits, and tuition reimbursements.

-For each occupation, respondents are asked to report the number of employees paid within specific wage intervals.
+For each occupation, respondents are asked to report the number of employees paid within specific wage intervals (please see the table below).
 The intervals are defined both as hourly rates and the corresponding annual rates, where the annual rate for an occupation is calculated by multiplying the hourly wage rate by a typical work year of 2,080 hours.
 The responding establishments are instructed to report the hourly rate for part-time workers, and to report annual rates for occupations that are typically paid at an annual rate but do not work 2,080 hours per year, such as teachers, pilots, and flight attendants.
 Other workers, such as some entertainment workers, are paid hourly rates, but generally do not work 40 hours per week, year round.
 For these workers, only an hourly wage is reported.

 Back to Frequently Asked Questions